Antiblanks/he-dan.antiblanks.com/_posts/2019-02-15-week-3-chapter-review.markdown

   • Roland Barthes' - notion of the 'Death of the author'
   • Robert Hodge and David Tripp - media effects debate
   • Ferri - ?
+  • Iser - ?
+  • Wayne Booth - ?
+  • Gerrig - ?
+  • Perren & Arsenault - ?
+  • Kant - ?
+  • Holland - ?
+  • Brian Sutton Smith - ?
+  • JRR Tolkien - ?

 3. How convincing are the reasons given to the author’s point of view?

 • The inclusion of references are convincing
+• The depth of analysis and the heavy use of references from many credible authors

 4. Could the evidence be interpreted in other ways?